StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 In contrast to the NodeTypes discussed above, there are various NodeTypes which don't get mapped to a specific CloudFormation resource but are rather added to the EC2 instance that they're meant to be hosted on.
 Specifically, this is done by the `OperationHandler` and `EnvironmentHandler` classes.

-We use the [CloudFormation Init]() to bootstrap our EC2 instances.
+We use the [CloudFormation Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html) and the [cfn-init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-init.html) script to bootstrap our EC2 instances.

 That being said, most of these NodeTypes require additional or alternative steps unique to them in order to be properly transformed.
 The following are explanation of how the transformation of each of these NodeTypes differs from the generic transformation behaviour.

-    TODO: add link to CloudFormation-Init

 ### Apache